PayPrecisePremium UK Salary Tools

 ANI can come back under the line.
 A qualifying gross pension contribution can reduce expected ANI below £100,000 and change the answer.

-Why it matters: the cliff edge makes even a modest ANI change important.
+Why precision pays: the cliff edge makes even a modest ANI change important.

 Example 4